sagemath/trac_to_gh/Issue 4687.md

 }
 ```

-Changing assignee from tbd to was.
+Changing assignee from tbd to @williamstein.